 - For the next episode — Giles asks Buffy, "The evil is this way?"
 She replies, "My room is."

-- Game Face: Sunday doesn't even bother using hers...until Buffy starts to kick her ass.
+- Game Face: Sunday doesn't even bother using hers, except to threaten an underling... until Buffy starts to kick her ass.

 - Heroic BSOD: College life is taking it's toll on Buffy and with her friends busy, she a bit unfocused which allows Sunday, whom Buffy could easily defeat, to get an advantage over her the first time.
 Second time, after Buffy done some soul searching (and especially when her class protector award is broken), not so much.